-Manchester Orchestra has proved their capacity for growth throughout their career.
-No strangers to constructing dynamic and evolutionary moves, the experience from constructing the Swiss Army Man soundtrack can be felt in droves on their latest.
-A Black Mile to the Surface is a deeply cinematic work; it’s telling a story, or at the very least weaving a narrative both sonically and lyrically that can only be done with a certain finesse and caliber of talent derived from experience.
-The importance of the choices made on this album is apparent even from the naming conventions of the album’s songs, all of which begin with “The” (save for one notable track).
-Equally important is the incredible crescendos and lulls in sound, and as a result this album flows with an undeniable breadth and beauty.
+Manchester Orchestra have proven their capacity for growth throughout their career.
+They’re no strangers to constructing dynamic and evolutionary moves, and the experience from constructing the Swiss Army Man soundtrack can be felt in droves on their latest full-length, A Black Mile to the Surface.
+It’s a deeply cinematic work, telling a story or at the very least weaving elements of a narrative both sonically and lyrically.
+The importance of the choices made on this album can be seen even through the naming conventions of the album’s songs, all of which begin with “The” (save for one notable track).
+Equally important are the incredible crescendos and lulls in sound, and as a result this album flows with an undeniable breadth and beauty.

 “The Maze” is a daunting introduction, magnificently tender, balanced between bleak and tidy harmonies, grasping at something larger than itself.
-The track is the definition of the thesis of this album, which uses an anxious vulnerability that has always lurked below Manchester’s style but comes to the forefront with a stunning sensibility and complete sobriety, with dynamic tonalities and bellowing, uplifting choruses that are scored by vocal strength and immaculate production.
+It serves as a thesis for the album, which uses an anxious vulnerability that has always lurked below Manchester’s style but comes to the forefront with a stunning sensibility and complete sobriety, with dynamic tonalities and bellowing, uplifting choruses that are scored by vocal strength and immaculate production.
 When vocalist Andy Hull sings “wish me a wonder and wish me to sleep/you don’t have to wander to hear when I speak there is nothing I’ve got when i die that I keep,” there is a clear, discernible, burning soul on display.
-It lingers in every line throughout.
+It lingers in every line.

 There are expectations from this album, given their history, that underneath the sonically pure harmonies and drifting soundscapes of flighty, soft verses and choruses that there is some snarling crunch, some massive explosion waiting to happen, but it never really does.
 The tension that it creates, the deflating hopes that brew alongside the precarious nature of such a balance is difficult to posit.
 Normally this would be a negative; here it is a strength, as taken on “The Moth” which flirts with this concept and plays with the immediacy of broad, sweeping compositions that narrow into what could be explosive segues, but instead remains bound, held in restraint.